dapr/dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/dotnet-client/dotnet-daprclient-usage.md

 ---
 type: docs
-title: "DaprClient Usage"
+title: "DaprClient usage"
-linkTitle: "DaprClient Usage"
+linkTitle: "DaprClient sage"
 weight: 100000
 description: Essential tips and advice for using DaprClient
 ---

-## Lifetime Management
+## Lifetime management

 A `DaprClient` holds access to networking resources in the form of TCP sockets used to communicate with the Dapr sidecar. `DaprClient` implements `IDisposable` to support eager cleanup of resources.